Axelph237/Vega-Sector/- pages/Rules/Combat/Combat.md

 	- Each player gets a chance to exchange one of their cards with another player (Each player can swap up to twice, once at someone else' request, and once at their own)

 ## Phases
 After upkeep is completed, play moves into the round phases.
-Starting with Round 1, all players take their turns, followed by any NPCs.
+Starting with phase 1, any players in the phase take their turn (order of their choice), followed by any NPCs in that phase.
 # Player Turns
+During a player's turn, they have the option to play up to two "hands."
+Each "hand" must be a valid hand in poker.
+For instance, a player could look at their four cards and play two high card, a high card and a pair, two pair, etc.
 # Enemy Turns